openlabel/openlabel.github.io/_posts/2013-12-12-google-analytics-angularjs.md

 But in a single page appplication, this script only gets executed once when the page downloads.
 No good.

-Fortunately we fix this by hooking up some code to the AngularJS $routeChangeSuccess event and fire the ga() tracking code from there.
+Fortunately we can fix this by hooking up some code to the AngularJS $routeChangeSuccess event and fire the ga() tracking code from there.
 The code can be wrapped up neatly in a directive:

 {% highlight javascript %}
 app.directive('analytics', ['$rootScope', '$location',